AdveNew/AdveNew-staging/README.md

 - `npm install`: installs dependencies

 ### Execution
 Before starting the server or bundling the front end, make sure to seed the database `npm run seed`.
-This will fill the database with 100 stores and 100 customers. (or whatever amount)
+This will fill the database with 100 stores and 100 customers. (or whatever amount) as a side note make sure mongodb has started if you installed for the first time

 To get the server up and running, run any combination of 1 even and 1 odd command (two different cmd windows).
 While developing, it's best to run #3 and #4.
 1. `npm start`: starts express server, doesn't watch for updates